siddharthkp/bundlesize2/README.md

    }
    ```

    It will match multiple files if necessary and create a new row for each file.
+The program will throw and error if and exit with error code if no files are matched.

    &nbsp;